Oliver Stone's unrealized projects: Mission: Impossible 2

 Stone was initially slated to direct Mission: Impossible 2 (2000) during the early stages of its development.
 He had previously worked with Tom Cruise, who had starred in and produced the first Mission: Impossible (1996), on the film Born on the Fourth of July (1989).
 Stone described his version of Mission: Impossible 2 as "a vehicle to say something about the state of corporate culture and technology and global politics in the 21st century".
 He further noted that the film's commercial nature and Cruise's star power would, in a way, "[give him] some camouflage" when delving into overtly political themes.
 Stone would hire David Marconi to write the script, but the former would ultimately leave the project for unknown reasons.

 Untitled Bert Kreischer biopic

 In 1997, Stone acquired the rights to make a film based on Bert Kreischer's trip to Russia.

 Scud: The Disposable Assassin

 In 1997, Stone's company optioned the rights to Rob Schrab's science fiction comic Scud: The Disposable Assassin, with an eye towards adapting it into a film, but the rights lapsed.

+Enemy of the State

+According to David Marconi, the first director he'd shown his script Enemy of the State to was Stone, who wanted to make it his next film.
+He reached out to Jerry Bruckheimer and Disney, telling them, "This is a great conspiracy film, and I'd love to do this."
+Ultimately, Bruckheimer brought in Tony Scott.
+Marconi believes that, had Stone directed, it would have been a more serious film than it turned out to be.